 The Virginia Graeme Baker Pool and Spa Safety Act (VGBA) is an important United States law that was passed in 2007.
-This law requires pool owners and property operators to maintain basic safety at their pools in order to protect others.
-The law ensures that drain covers be installed in residential pools in order to protect children and other swimmers for being caught underwater in swimming pool accidents.
+This law requires pool owners and property operators to maintain basic safety at their pools to protect others.
+The law ensures that drain covers be installed in residential pools to protect children and other swimmers from being caught underwater in swimming pool accidents.

 Other types of laws and regulations that could affect your case include:

 Property owner or manager failure to properly keep up the swimming area.

 Property owner liability if their land is likely to attract children and cause injuries as a result.

 Blatant disregard for safety issues or violations, intentional failure to fix damages or hire lifeguards, etc.

 Violation of the “Standard of care,” which will be determined through administrative regulation or municipal ordinance

 Who May Be at Fault for a Drowning Accident?

 Determining and proving fault following a drowning accident is the most difficult part of a case.
 While you may believe a certain party should be held liable, you must have the strong evidence and laws to back up this belief.
 That is why having a skilled Houston attorney by your side can be so crucial during this time.
 A lawyer can not only identify at-fault parties, but also prove liability of these parties through careful investigation.

 The following parties may be at fault in a drowning accident: